stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/_index.md

 * Build & execute automated playbooks to support your investigations
 * Build & execute automated runbooks to remediate specific faults
-* Enabling traceability of operations activities in environment
+* Enabling traceability of operations activities in your environment

 ## Prerequisites: